9 Fun Activities That will Help Your Kids Learn the Alphabet

 5. The All-in-One ABC Play Dough & Activity Mats

 If you are looking for an easy printable that provides multi-sensory opportunities to practice letter recognition, letter formation, and letter-sound association …all on one page…this alphabet activity mat is it.
-The full set contains 26 full-color alphabet mats and 26 black and white alphabet mats.
+The full set contains 26 full-color alphabet mats and 26 black and white alphabet mats for all the different letters.

 6. Alphabet Letter Books That Assemble in a Snap